 Even when you aren’t particularly working on your marketing, graphing statistics like your follower count or likes over time makes it easy for you to go back and notice any spikes or surges.
 You can then try to remember what caused this.

 In social media, people and companies tend to engage with the community; and most often, this can lead to collaborations between people and brands.
 In other words, being social is key, when creating and sharing posts.
+Remember, Instagram growth starts with your audience.

 This can be as simple as allowing individuals or companies to book a few desks at your space through publicly commenting on a photo you put up or tagging your competitors in casual, banter posts like Nintendo and Xbox famously do.
 Showing this friendly side to both your potential users and your competitors means that both groups will feel more relaxed about approaching you, to place bookings to use your facilities, and even to collaborate with you.
 Like Nintendo and Xbox, engaging with your audience frequently in this way could lead to big future relationships.